gavinlaking/vedeu/README.md

 `:x`          sets the starting column point.
 `:z`          an integer specifying the z-index of the interface.
               (See Layers)

-`:width`      sets how many characters wide the interface will be.
+`:width`      sets character width of the interface `:height`     sets character height of the interface
-`:height`     sets how many characters tall the interface will be.
+              Note: not setting a width or height will set the values to the terminal's reported width and height.

 `:foreground` sets the default foreground colour.
 (See Colours) `:background` sets the default background colour.